peter-mcconnell/petermcconnell.com/content/posts/perf_eng_with_py12.md

 ~/FlameGraph/flamegraph.pl out.folded > ./assets/perf_example_python3.12.after.svg
 ```

 We have now created our updated Python 3.12 FlameGraph.
-If you right-click this image and select “open image in a new tab” or whatever the alternative is for your browser, you will see that you can interact with this graph, zooming in and out as desired.

 ![python 3.12 perf flamegraph improved](https://raw.githubusercontent.com/peter-mcconnell/petermcconnell.com/master/assets/perf_example_python3.12.after.svg "python 3.12 perf flamegraph improved")

 This is a much healthier looking Flamegraph and our application is now much faster as a result.
+The perf profiling support in Python 3.12 brings a tremendously useful tool to software engineers that want to deliver fast programs.